rentry/rentry.github.io/_posts/2020-05-29-your-civic-tech-work-matters.md

 Mainers noticed the ambiguity inherent in the question, and turned to (among other sources) Maine Ballot.

-As with all statewide ballot questions, the Open Maine team had written new descriptions for the results of a yes vote and no vote:
+As with all statewide ballot questions, the Open Maine team had written descriptions for the results of a yes vote and no vote:

 <table style="width: 100%; table-layout: fixed; margin-bottom: 2em;">
     <tbody>